dune-copasi/dune-copasi/doc/docusaurus/docs/math_model.md

 ### Transmission Conditions

-The flux rate at which compartment species are transformed and moved across the membrane depends on its concentration and the diffusion coefficients at which species can move on the surroundings of the membrane.
-In our model, we say that such a transport is equal to the outer flux $\mathcal{D}_i^k$ of the species $i$ leaving the compartment $k$ and is defined by a general **transmission condition**, $\mathcal{T}^{kl}_i$, that may take the form of typical Robin boundary condition as well as complex chemical reaction networks for the different species touching the membrane, i.e.,
+The transmission conditions refer to the flux rate at which compartment species are transformed and moved across the membrane.
+It depends on the concentration of species and the diffusion coefficients at which species can move on the surroundings of the membrane.
+In our model, we say that this equals to the outer flux $\mathcal{D}_i^k$ of the species $i$ leaving the compartment $k$.
+It is defined by a general **transmission condition**, $\mathcal{T}^{kl}_i$, that may take the form of typical Robin boundary conditions as well as complex chemical reaction networks for the different species touching the membrane, i.e.,
 $$
 \mathcal{D}_i^{k}\left(\bm{u}^k\right)\cdot\mathbf{n}^k = \mathcal{T}_i^{kl}\left(\bm{u}^k,\bm{u}^l\right)\qquad \text{on }\Gamma^{kl},